Birgit Arrhenius: Career

 One of the four Torslunda plates, showing a horned figure.
 His missing right eye, shown by Arrhenius to have been struck out, suggests that he is Odin.

 Birgit Arrhenius was born Birgit Klein on 25 August 1932.
 She was one of six children of Gerda Klein and her husband Oskar Klein, a Swedish theoretical physicist who taught at Stockholm University.
 Expenses were tight, and her father nearly turned down the award of the Order of the Polar Star until the dean provided for the significant cost of dressing for such an award's ceremony.

 Arrhenius, like her father, became a professor at Stockholm University.
 She served from 1986 to 1998 as Professor of Laboratory Archaeology, and was the first head of the Archaeological Research Laboratory, founded in 1976, at the university.
 She participated in the excavation and publication of finds from archaeological sites at Helgö and Björkö.
 A 1983 paper suggested a reanalysis of the chronology of the graves found in Vendel, and in 1992 she demonstrated through laser scanning that a dancing warrior on one of the Torslunda plates, cast bronze dies used to make helmet decorations, had had its eye sharply struck out in a possible invocation of the one-eyed Germanic god Odin.

 On 1 October 1991 Arrhenius was elected to the Royal Swedish Academy of Letters, History and Antiquities, and the following year she was awarded the Gösta Berg Medal, intended for those who have made "outstanding efforts" in the areas of cultural heritage, by the Royal Patriotic Society.
 In 1993, the journal PACT published an issue in her honour, titled Sources and Resources: Studies in Honour of Birgit Arrhenius.

-Arrhenius is a professor emeritus at Stockholm University.
+Arrhenius was a professor emeritus at Stockholm University.
 She died on 10 September 2023, at the age of 91.